jerry153fish/jerry153fish.github.io/about.md

 I am Jerry Chen.
 I am a lifelong programmer firstly as hardware programmer for 6 years now as a full stack programmer for three years.
 I live in Tasmania the most beautiful island in the world.

 Since my first c 'Hello World' in hight school, I have use C/C++/Assemble, Python, JS, Java/C#, SQL.
 I like hacking things for fun in my workshop including apps, electronic devices, knifes, wood / store handcrafts, paintings, toys and so on.
-I really enjoy the moment when a problem been solved or a piece of work formed in my hand.

-I wrote this blog to record my thoughts, study notes, development journals and tutorials for myself and others
+I code because I like it.

 ----